FortRise/FortRise/MIGRATION.md

 Not surrounding the image file will put the texture into the Mod's atlas and prefixed with the metadata name of a mod which is the intended behavior if you wanna use your own texture to other stuff of your mod.

+## TowerFall DLL
+Due to the recent change that Installer being replaced with a Launcher instead, the `TowerFall.exe` is no longer reliable to be used as a dependency for modding.
+Luckily, the Launcher still spits out a modified version of `TowerFall.exe` which is called `TowerFall.Patch.dll` after running the launcher for the first time.

+So instead of referencing TowerFall with a HintPath of `TowerFall.exe`, you now change the HintPath to `TowerFall.Patch.dll`.

 # Optional Migration
 These migrations are optional and is not needed to be migrated.
 Although it covers a good practices on what you should do to